dolphindb/vscode-extension/README.md

 - Code completion for keywords, constants, built-in functions
 - Documentation hints, parameter hints for built-in functions
 - The terminal can display the results of code execution and the messages output by the print function
+- Display data structures such as tables, vectors, matrices, etc. in tabular form in the bottom panel
 - Manage multiple database connections in the side panel, showing session variables
-- Display data structures such as tables, vectors, matrices, etc. in the browser pop-up window
+- Display table in browser popup

 <img src='./images/demo.png' width='1200'>

 ## Getting Started
-#### 1. Upgrade VSCode to the latest version (above v1.66.0)
+#### 1. Install or upgrade VSCode to the latest version (above v1.68.0)
 https://code.visualstudio.com/